MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-apc-mobile-battery.md

 > [!TIP]
 > The model and serial numbers are located on the top panel of the APC Charge Mobile Battery.

-Or if your Surface Hub doesn’t power on despite bypassing the APC Charge Mobile Battery (step 3), refer to [Troubleshoot Surface Hub 2S power](troubleshoot-power-surface-hub-2s.md) and contact Microsoft for support regarding Surface Hub 2S.
+Or if your Surface Hub doesn’t power on despite bypassing the APC Charge Mobile Battery (step C), refer to [Troubleshoot Surface Hub 2S power](troubleshoot-power-surface-hub-2s.md) and contact Microsoft for support regarding Surface Hub 2S.

 ## Learn more